subspace/subnomicon/docs/consensus/overview.md

 Subspace is powered by *Dilithium* - a lightweight and secure consensus mechanism that is environmentally friendly, permissionless, and fair. *Dilithium* is a Proof-of-Archival-Storage (PoAS), Nakamoto-style consensus protocol based on proofs of storing the blockchain's history.

 In PoAS, farmers (not miners) store as many unique pieces of the blockchain history as their disk space allows.
-PoAS incentivizes the storage of the blockchain history, resolving the critical mechanism design failure, which has hindered scalability and led to centralization within Proof-of-Capacity blockchains like Filecoin and Chia.
+PoAS incentivizes the storage of the blockchain history, resolving the critical mechanism design failure, which has hindered scalability and led to centralization within Proof-of-Space blockchains like Filecoin and Chia.
 Since PoAS consensus is based on storage rather than computing power or wealth, it is eco-friendly and accessible to ordinary people with available disk space.
 This approach allows us to combine the high security of Bitcoin-style Proof-of-Work with the energy efficiency of Ethereum-style Proof-of-Stake.
 PoAS also provides the basis for a more generic solution to the blockchain bloat problem.

 <!-- ![ConsensusPhases](../../src/Images/Consensus_Phases.png) -->